Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 - Individual Intent
 - Individual Example Sentence

-This saves time from a testing perspective as a simple glance at the intent training menu is all that is required to assess the quality of the model, rather than manually talking to the virtual agent to judge the quality of understanding.
-We recommend digesting the feedback top-down.
+A simple glance at the intent training menu is all you need to assess the quality of the model, rather than manually talking to the AI Agent to judge its understanding.
+We recommend reviewing the feedback in order of priority, starting from the top.
-Is your overall model green?
+A high-accuracy score (indicated by a green color) suggests the model is suitable for initial user testing.
-A quick scan of intents might alert you to issues.
-A check on individual sentences gives you concrete insight to edit, add or move example sentences and improve your NLU.
+A quick review of the intents can reveal potential problems.
+Checking individual sentences provides specific insights for editing, adding, or moving examples to improve your NLU.

 !!! warning "Train the NLU"
     After modifying example sentences, retrain the NLU to ensure the latest scoring analysis reflects your changes.